learn-co-curriculum/react-hooks-react-router-dynamic-routes/README.md

 allows for convenient sharing and bookmarking.

-In this lesson, we will learn how to use React Router to set up this list/item pattern.Specifically, we will learn how to:
+In this lesson, we will learn how to use React Router to set up this list/item pattern.
+Specifically, we will learn how to:

 - set up nested `Route`s for list and item components such that clicking on an item will display its details _along with_ the list